alekece/pebble-pre-builder/README.md

 There are two ways to use Pebble Pre-Builder :

-* Run `ppb` to the folder where your appinfo.json file is.
+* Run `ppb -gALL` to the folder where your appinfo.json file is.
 * Modify the wscript file of your pebble project.

 For the second case, you have to import ruby in the top of your wscript :